Three dead as incessant rains lash Uttarakhand; Chardham yatra halted temporarily

 The Chardham Devasthanam Board said the yatra has been temporarily halted for the sake of safety of pilgrims in view of the heavy rain alert issued by the Uttarakhand meteorological department for October 17-19.

 The peaks beyond Badrinath and Kedarnath received light snowfall, whereas the lower areas in Chamoli district were lashed by continuous showers.
-The rain continued in Uttarkashi and Dehradun as well.
+Rain continued in Uttarkashi and Dehradun as well.

 Dhami has asked the district administrations to provide hourly updates on the weather and the condition of roads.
 He also asked them to keep a minimum response time in case of a disaster.